On the predictivity of axion dark matter in the presence of Peccei-Quinn breaking: Cosmological implications

 The ingredients entering this estimate -- the scaling properties of the string network and the spectrum of emitted axions -- have been studied extensively in lattice simulations; see e.g. \cite{Gorghetto:2018Attractive,Gorghetto:2021MoreAxions}.
 Our purpose here is not a precision prediction, but a parametric estimate of how the relic abundance depends on the explicit breaking scale.
+The normalization of this estimate, and in detailed models also the effective scaling, can be modified by the emitted spectrum.
+The robust conclusion is that the abundance depends on additional data beyond $f_a$ alone.

 The corresponding yield is

 where we used $s \sim g_* T^3$ and $T_{\rm ann} \sim \sqrt{H_{\rm ann}M_{\rm Pl}} \sim \sqrt{\mu M_{\rm Pl}/\kappa}$ during radiation domination.
 The present-day abundance is then